loopspace/loopspace.github.io/index.md

 * [Poisson](poisson).
 A modification of the sum of Bernoulli distributions program to display a Poisson distribution.
 Original code available on [github](https://github.com/loopspace/bernoulli/tree/poisson).

+* [Statistics](statistics).
+An HTML5+JavaScript data summariser with histogram, frequency table, and a moveable "marker" to find the median and quartiles.
+Original code available on [github](https://github.com/loopspace/statistics).